Héctor Herrera Cajas

-From 1958 to his death, Herrera studied the foreign affairs of the Byzantine Civilization from which he relates topics such as the foundation of its imperial ideology, its relations with the Church, its art and its symbols of imperial power to the Frankish Kingdom and the Abbasid Caliphate.
+From 1958 until his death, Herrera devoted sustained research to the foreign affairs of the Byzantine Civilization, examining themes such as the formation of its imperial ideology, its relations with the Church, its artistic expressions, and the symbolism of imperial power in relation to the Frankish Kingdom and the Abbasid Caliphate.

-Herrera was the head of the Universidad Metropolitana de Ciencias de la Educación (UMCE) from 1986 to 1989, and he founded its Classical Studies Center.
-A few days after his death, the Finis Terrae University opened the celebration of Jornadas de Historia Héctor Herrera Cajas.
+Herrera served as head of the Universidad Metropolitana de Ciencias de la Educación (UMCE) from 1986 to 1989, where he also founded its Classical Studies Center.
+A few days after his death, the Finis Terrae University inaugurated the Jornadas de Historia Héctor Herrera Cajas.
 (Note: In English Héctor Herrera Cajas History Weeks.)
-In 1989, he had been accepted as a full member of Academia Chilena de la Historia and, since November 1997, the main classroom of the PUCV History Institute was named after him.
+In 1989, he was admitted as a full member of the Academia Chilena de la Historia and, since November 1997, the main lecture hall of the PUCV History Institute has borne his name.

-Among those influenced by Herrera, Salazar maintained that he preferred him "for his human quality and his way to make lessons".
-This appreciation did not deny the antagonistic political thought between them, since he was a member of the Revolutionary Left Movement (MIR) while Herrera Cajas was opposed 1960s rebel movements.
-Similarly, from the start of Augusto Pinochet's dictatorship (1973–1990), Herrera was an ally of the doctrinal line of the Ministry of Education that was aligned with the military regime.
+Among those influenced by Herrera, Salazar stated that he valued him “for his human quality and his way of teaching”.
+This admiration did not obscure their antagonistic political positions, as Salazar was a member of the Revolutionary Left Movement (MIR), whereas Herrera opposed the rebel movements of the 1960s.
+Likewise, from the beginning of Augusto Pinochet's dictatorship (1973–1990), Herrera aligned himself with the doctrinal orientation of the Ministry of Education under the military regime.